asfluido/olinuxino/README.md

 a PDF that describes how you can end up with a bootable SD-card for your board, that includes your self-compiled kernel.

+I talk to my boards via Ethernet, using a USB-to-USB cable from my main PC.
+All remote operations are performed from a SSH-connected session.
+I make sure my main machine offers IP masquerading.
+This is not the place to describe how I do that.
+The important thing is that, once logged in to the A13, I have full internet connectivity.

 #### Talking to **SPI**

 First thing, you will need to include the appropriate support for SPI